How Sexual Harassment Affects the Workplace

 Research suggests that employees that observe harassment in the workplace were more likely to experience lower psychological and physical well-being.
 The driving factors of this mental and physical toll were empathy for the victim, concerns about a hostile workplace, and even fears of becoming the next target of harassment.

-Employees are less likely to stay in a toxic environment, and research conducted by Rebecca Merkin and Muhammad Shah suggests that employee turnover is one of the largest costs associated with sexual harassment.
+Employees are less likely to stay in a toxic environment, and recent research by HR.COM and EVERFI shows that employee turnover is one of the largest impacts of toxic work environments.

 Another aspect of how sexual harassment affects the workplace is replacing those leaving staff members can prove equally problematic.
-A 2008 study found that employees were less likely to work for a company with perceived sexual harassment.
-And an earlier survey uncovered that 58 percent of respondents who witnessed “unfairness” in the workplace in the last year would “to some degree” discourage potential employees from joining the company.
+The EEOC found that earlier survey uncovered that 58 percent of respondents who witnessed “unfairness” in the workplace in the last year would “to some degree” discourage potential employees from joining the company.

-Research shows that when consumers witness or are made aware of “incivility” directed at an employee within the workplace, these potential customers can develop “rapid, negative generalizations” which will make them “less likely to repurchase from the firm.”
+Research shows that when consumers witness or are made aware of “incivility” directed at an employee within the workplace, these potential customers can develop negative generalizations which will make them less likely to purchase from the firm.
 The survey also found that employees that have experienced an “unfair” workplace will even actively discourage potential customers from purchasing products or services from their employer.

 What Can You Do?

 The effects of sexual harassment in the workplace and associated litigation can present a clear, and present danger to your business.
-By being proactive, instituting sound policy and offering comprehensive training, you can reduce the likelihood of workplace sexual harassment even occurring.
+By being proactive, instituting sound policy and offering comprehensive sexual harassment prevention training, you can reduce the likelihood of workplace sexual harassment even occurring.